Bkaur12/GMRT-tutorials/docs/source/HIabsv0.rst

    go

+You can check the flag percentage listed in the 'log' file.

-In the plotms, plot amp vs uvdist with the corrected data column for the entire channel, and check the calibrator data starting with field 0.
+In the plotms, plot amp vs uvdist with the corrected data column for the entire channel, corr as rr and uvdist='>1.5km', and check the calibrator data starting with field 0.
 Inspect and flag the baselines that jump around too much from the pack.
 Ideally, the pack must be centred around an amp of 1, with the baselines staying in and around that value.
 If the entire line jumps from this median by a large amount, it can be flagged.